velodrome-finance/sugar/readme.md

 Sugar is written in Vyper, and Optimistic Etherscan fails at times to generate the same bytecode (probably because of the hardcoded `evm_version`).

+## How to generate the constructor arguments for verification?

+Consider using the web tool at https://abi.hashex.org to build the arguments and provide the generated value as part of the Etherscan verification form.